ToonWrld33/Active-Directory-Lab-Blueprint/Admin-Playbook.md

 # 📖 Active Directory Admin Playbook (Pied Piper Edition)

 This playbook documents essential Active Directory admin tasks inside your **Pied Piper Lab**.
-All steps are paired with screenshots for a beginner-friendly, “dummy proof” walkthrough.
+All steps are paired with screenshots for a beginner-friendly walkthrough.

 ---